Deepak6203/frtsmovies/README.md

 </p>
 <p align="center">
 Login as "manager" (password "manager"), to add new movies, schedule shows, alter ticket prices, and view bookings.
-Login as "cashier (password "cashier"), to book seats for scheduled shows.
+Login as "cashier (password "cashier"), to book seats for scheduled shows.   <br/>
+### in your PC or computer If you are faceing any difficult  for chooseing the date or any other issues  then we recommended to you please use  mobile mode or  <b> mozilla firefox </b> browser
+you can also use your Mobile Phone to test our website
 </p>

 ### Azure Technologies used :